DFT study of Pt-induced Ge(001) reconstructions: Theoretical results

-Figure \ref{fig:STMgeninfo} shows some pseudo-STM images of the \btu-, \btd- and \bz-surface for both filled and empty states.
+Since there is no clear evidence based on energetics alone to put forward a single reconstruction as \textit{the} $\beta$-terrace, a more direct comparison with the STM observations is needed.
+This is done by calculating the local density of states (LDOS) $\rho(\mathbf{r},\varepsilon)$. \cite{Tersoff:prb85} The theoretical (integrated) LDOS is calculated as $\overline{\rho}(\mathbf{r},\varepsilon)\propto \int_{\varepsilon}^{\varepsilon_F}\rho(\mathbf{r},\varepsilon')d\varepsilon' $, with $\varepsilon_F$ the Fermi energy.
+A surface of constant density is then constructed according to $\overline{\rho}(x,y,z,\varepsilon)=C$, with C a real constant.
+This construction gives the height $z$, as a function of the lateral position ($x,y$), which is mapped linearly onto a gray scale.
+This mimics the presentation of STM images in the usual constant-current mode of operation.\\ Figure~\ref{fig:STMgeninfo} shows pseudo-STM images of the \btu-, \btd-, and \bz-surface for both filled and empty states.
 The filled state image of the \btu-surface shows a bright peak above the up-atom of the Ge dimer and a slightly less bright peak above the Ge atom of the Pt-Ge dimer.
 This creates a zigzag pattern of bright spots (of two different intensities).
 Comparison of the filled-state pictures of the \btu- and \btd-surface, shows images for the Pt-Ge dimers that are clearly different.
 Where there is a clear peak when the Pt atom was located between up-Ge atoms (\btu) there is a relatively evenly spread rectangular feature when the Pt atom is located between down-Ge atoms (\btd).
-This feature is spread out over the atoms of the Pt-Ge dimer and is slightly higher at the position of the Ge atom.
-The difference in height is five times smaller than the difference in height between the locations of the two Ge atoms in the Ge dimer.
+This feature is spread out over both atoms of the Pt-Ge dimer and is slightly higher at the position of the Ge atom.
+The difference in height of the feature at the ($x,y$) positions of the dimer atoms is five times smaller than the difference in height between similar points of the feature produced by the Ge dimer.
 The Pt-Ge feature, in the \btd\ filled-state picture, has a height equal to the average height of the Ge dimer and does not protrude as far in the trough between the dimer rows as the Ge dimer.
-This gives the overall impression of 'battlements'.\\ The \bz-surface contains both a Pt atom between up-Ge atoms and one between down-Ge atoms.
+This gives the overall impression of `battlements' (\textit{cf.}\ all dimer rows in Fig.~\ref{fig:STMgeninfo}c and the upper and lower dimer row in Fig.~\ref{fig:STMgeninfo}e).\\ The \bz-surface contains both a Pt atom between up-Ge atoms and one between down-Ge atoms.
 As could be expected from the filled-state images of the \btu- and \btd-surfaces the filled-state image of the \bz-surface shows a zigzag row and a battlement row alternatingly.
-A further study of the pseudo-STM images of the other $\beta$-geometries shows these same structures reappearing in different combinations.\\ A Pt atom located between up-Ge atoms causes a feature which is about three times as steep as the feature caused by a Pt atom between down-Ge atoms.
-The Pt atom is also always located at the lower end of these features, even though sometimes the geometry shows the Pt atom to be the higher atom of the dimer.
-For the $\beta_{4\mathrm{x}}$-geometries, the dimer row of the Pt-Ge dimers shows a $b(2 \times 1)$ structure while a $c(2 \times 2)$ structure is found for the \bf-geometry.
-This Pt-Ge dimer row is always a much dimmer than the Ge dimer row, but it still shows nicely distinct dimer patterns.
-Another careful look at the pseudo-STM structure of a Pt-Ge dimer with the Pt atom between up-Ge atoms shows that unlike the Ge-dimer this structure has a dim tail directed toward the Pt atom.
-Although this is best visible in the empty-state pictures of Figure \ref{fig:STMgeninfo}, it is present for both filled- and empty-state images.\\ The above analysis of the pseudo-STM images shows that the filled-state images of single dimers can be used as building blocks to reconstruct the geometry of the $\beta$-terrace (this will be shown in section \ref{sec:b6teras}).\\
+A further study of the pseudo-STM images of the other $\beta$-geometries shows these same structures reappearing in different combinations.\\